Student Organization Board Turnover Checklist

 Student organizations who wish to contact firms or alumni for whatever reason must do so through the office of Development and Alumni Relations via the online Alumni/Firm Solicitation Request form.

 Student organizations receive mail in their organization pendaflexes, which are in the B38 Student Organization office suite in the basement of Hutchins Hall.
-If your group does not have a pendaflex or is in need of a new one, please contact the Office of Student Affairs.
+If your group does not have a pendaflex or is in need of a new one, please contact the Office of Student Life.